 Discover how we assisted our client in Automating Data Cleansing

 Furthermore, BI technologies provide mechanisms for monitoring data quality over time.
 This involves setting up rules and thresholds for data accuracy, completeness, and consistency.
-If data breaks from the established standards, the platform may send notifications.
-So you can take rapid action to prevent potential issues.
+If data breaks from the established standards, the platform may send notifications, allowing you to prevent potential analytical inaccuracies.

 Watch IBM’s video to discover more about data quality and the ways to get expected outcomes.